Jeff-67/Having-Fun-in-Human-Feedback/README.md

-# Having-Fun-in-Human-Feedback-HFHF-
+# Having-Fun-in-Human-Feedback(HFHF)
-HF for your LLM app!
+Collect Human Feedback to build your LLM smarter!